sgall17a/encodermenu/README.md

 #### get_selection

 The selection function lets us get a string value from a list of values.
-The list is similar to a menu's list.
-There is also a field parameter.
+The list is similar to a menu's list but  also has a field parameter.

 ```python
 colour1 = selection('colour1',['RED',('Green','GREEN'),('Blue','BLUE'),('Yellow','YELLOW'),('WHITE','white')])
 ```

 As we turn the shaft the name of the various colours is displayed.
-When we click the shaft the current value is returned.
+When we click the shaft the current value we return to the parent menu and the value string is stored in the global dictionary called data.
 The name displayed is the first value in the tuple and the value returned is the second element of the tuple.
 There is an option to just provide a string (say "RED").
 In this case the string value is exanded to a tuple ('RED','RED') behind the scenes.